ucsb-cs156/ucsb-cs156.github.io/topics/dokku/postgres_database_backup_restore.md

 For the production app:
 * First, backup the database as it is before proceeding.
 * Next, clean out the database of all data.
-There are several ways to do this.
+Here's the easiest way to do this:
+  - Connect using <code>dokku postgres:connect <i>appname-db</i></code>
+  - Use `\c postgres` to connect to the default dbase instead of `appname_db` (note that inside postgres, the database name uses underscores, not hyphens).
+  - Use the SQL command `DROP DATABASE appname_db;` to drop the database
+  - Use the SQL command `CREATE DATABSE appname_db;` to create a new fresh database
+  - Use `\c appname_db` to connect back to the original database name
-  - You can connect using `dokku postgres:connect.. ` or `psql ...` and drop all tables in the database.
+  - Use `\dt to double check that there are no tables (relations) in the database.
-  - A straightforward but tedious way is to use `\dt` to list the tables, then drop them one at a time with `DROP TABLE tablename;`
-  - There are a variety of shortcuts in this [Stackoverflow post](https://stackoverflow.com/questions/3327312/ove:how-can-i-drop-all-the-tables-in-a-postgresql-database); use them at your own risk
-  - You could also just use the dokku commands to unlink the database, destroy it and rebuild it, though that is also tedious.
 * Once you have a clean empty database, proceed as above to restore the data using a command similar to this (substituting in the correct values):
-  * `psql --host 172.17.0.56 --port 5432 -U postgres < happycows-backup.sql`
+  * At the dokku Unix command line: `psql --host 172.17.0.56 --port 5432 -U postgres -d appname_db`
+  * At the postgres prompt: `\i filename.sql` where `filename.sql` is the file containing the backup
+  * Now, as we did during the practice run, breifly connect to another database (e.g. `\c postgres`) then connect back to your database (e.g. `\c appname_db`).
+It's not clear why this step is needed, but it seems to make sure that the SQL statements actually take effect.
+  * Use `\dt` to see that the tables are there
+  * Using the table names that show up, use some <code>SELECT * from <i>tablename</i></code>;` commands to see if the tables contain the data that you think they should contain.
-* Apply any manual adjustments to the database that may be needed (only if the commit you are on now is different from the one at the time the database was backed up)
+* Next, apply any manual adjustments to the database that may be needed (only if the commit you are on now is different from the one at the time the database was backed up)
 * Then use `dokku git:sync ...` if necessary, and finally `dokku ps:rebuild ...`

 Good luck!